 Erskine students may complete the MATS, MAPM, MDiv, ThM, and DMin degrees as well as take courses toward the Seminary’s MACC degree program online, through Eskine Online.
 Some online courses follow the same academic calendar as on-campus courses, while other courses may be offered as 8-week intensives.
 Many traditional residential courses also make use of Erskine Online through hybrid or flipped models.
 The online classes use the Brightspace platform as the learning management system.
 Course access is restricted to registered students (and auditors).
 Once admitted into the Seminary, students are issued an Erskine email and a student ID number which provide access to online courses and the Seminary’s student portal.

 Student privacy in online coursework is protected in accordance with the Family Educational Rights and Privacy Act (FERPA), as online enrollment falls under the FERPA privacy and disclosure rules detailed in this catalog.
 Erskine Online accounts are verified by means of Erskine email accounts (SingleSignOn), with an added multi-factor authentication.
 Login information is strictly confidential and must not be shared.
 If login information is shared, disciplinary actions may be taken against the student, up to and including expulsion from the institution.
-Emails sent through Erskine Online’s learning management system are linked to students’ Erskine email account, providing privacy and confirmation of identity.
+Emails sent through Erskine Online’s learning management system are linked to student’s Erskine email account, providing privacy and confirmation of identity.

 Confirmation of Student Identity

 Erskine Online ensures that students who register in online courses are the same persons who participate and complete courses and receive course credit.
-Erskine Online verifies the identity of each student with every login attempt to both Erskine Online and the Erskine email systems.
+Erskine Online verifies the identity of each student with every login attempt to both Erskine Online and the Erskine email system.

 Erskine Online verifies the identity of the student by utilizing multi-factor authentication through single sign on technology with the student’s official Erskine email account.
-The student’s official Erskine email account is distributed to the student through the admissions/registration process.
+The student’s official Erskine email account is communicated to the student through the admissions/registration process.
 Upon receiving the official student Erskine email account, each student must immediately enroll in the multi-factor authentication process.
 The multi-factor authentication process utilizes the Erskine email password as the first form of authentication and a number (or device) that the student is in personal possession of as the second form of authentication.
 There are no additional student charges associated with the verification of students’ identity.

 International students who wish to enroll in online courses must be aware that the USA Patriot Act places certain restrictions on the use of distance education courses to complete degree requirements.
 International students must note that the USA Patriot Act stipulates that “No more than the equivalent of one class or three credits per session, term, semester or trimester may be counted toward the full course of study requirement if the class is taken online or through distance education and does not require the student’s physical attendance.”
 For more information, please contact the Admissions and Financial Aid offices.